AceCentre/ResearchInnovationGp/ace-n-docs/roadmap/README.md

 * [ ] **Feedback Mechanism**: Create a way for members to share their thoughts on how things are going.
   * [ ] Feedback forms
   *
-* [ ] **Data Gathering**: Collect the information we need to make ACE-N even better.
+* [ ] **Data Gathering**: Collect the information we need to make ATUN even better.

 #### Phase 4: Taking Stock

-**Objective**: To evaluate how well ACE-N is doing and where we can improve.
+**Objective**: To evaluate how well ATUN is doing and where we can improve.

 * **Measure Success**: Use key indicators to assess how well we're doing.
-* **Gather Feedback**: Ask members what they think about ACE-N and how it could be better.
+* **Gather Feedback**: Ask members what they think about ATUN and how it could be better.
 * **Share Updates**: Let members know how their input has made a difference.

 #### Phase 5: Looking Ahead

-**Objective**: To think about the future, from expanding ACE-N to refining our current activities.
+**Objective**: To think about the future, from expanding ATUN to refining our current activities.

-* **Consider Expansion**: Think about bringing more people into ACE-N or tackling new challenges.
+* **Consider Expansion**: Think about bringing more people into ATUN or tackling new challenges.
-* **Continuous Improvement**: Use what we've learned to make ACE-N even better.
+* **Continuous Improvement**: Use what we've learned to make ATUN even better.

 ***

 We aim to reach Phase 3 by January 2024.
-Your participation and feedback are crucial for the success of ACE-N. Together, we can make a meaningful impact in the field of AAC and eAT.
+Your participation and feedback are crucial for the success of ATUN.
+Together, we can make a meaningful impact in the field of AAC and eAT.